About the Award

 Call for Applications

 If you or anyone you know has made significant contributions to environmental education either through educating other educators or by working with community groups and K-12 programs, please consider submitting an award application.
+The award alternates between honoring an individual educator of educators and individuals or groups and organizations engaged in educating the public.
 The 2017 award will target an individual educator.
 The recipient of this award will receive $1,000 donated by SETAC members.

 Contributions should be related to one of the following areas:

 - Improving environmental science curricula and technical education at any level of the educational system